EmDe99/currencyConvSite/README.md

 ## Overview

 In this project, I created a full-stack application, designed to give the user current exchange rates for multiple different currencys and cryptos.
 I used Node.js deployed to Azure to create a back-end which handled calls to the APIs.
 The frontend was built using only standard HTML, CSS and JS.
 I will take my experiences from this project and apply them to more advanced future projects.
+I put more thought to the deployment and function to the website rather than its design.

 ### The goal